epi2me-labs/wf-mpx/README.md

 ## Introduction

-This section of documentation typically contains an overview of the workflow in terms of motivation and bioinformatics methods, listing any key tools or algorithms employed, whilst also describing its range of use-cases and what a suitable input dataset should look like.
+This workflow provides a simple way to analyse Monkeypox sequencing data; taking raw Oxford Nanopore Technologies reads and creating a draft consensus and assembly.
+No trimming of sequences is carried out so be vigilant when using targeted data.
 ## Quickstart

 The workflow uses [nextflow](https://www.nextflow.io/) to manage compute and software resources, as such nextflow will need to be installed before attempting to run the workflow.